 Section 300 of the Village Law is hereby amended and superseded in its application to the Village of Port Dickinson to provide that the Deputy Village Clerk of the Village of Port Dickinson at the time of his appointment and throughout his term of office need not be an elector of the Village of Port Dickinson so long as he is a resident of the County of Broome and the State of New York on an abutting or adjacent county.
-A new sentence is hereby inserted at the end of Section 300 of the Village Law to read and provide as follows: "The Deputy Village Clerk of the Village of Port Dickinson at the time of his appointment and throughout his term of office need not be an elector of the Village of Port Dickinson so long as he is a resident of the State of the Village of Port Dickinson so long as he is a resident of the County of Broome of the State of New York or an abutting or an adjacent county."
+A new sentence is hereby inserted at the end of Section 300 of the Village Law to read and provide as follows: "The Deputy Village Clerk of the Village of Port Dickinson at the time of his appointment and throughout his term of office need not be an elector of the Village of Port Dickinson so long as he is a resident of the County of Broome of the State of New York or an abutting or an adjacent county."